jeron-diovis/vite-split-config/README.md

 })
 ```

-Chunks will be merged recursively over each other, starting with the basic config, in order you specified in `useChunks`
+Chunks will be merged recursively, in order you specified in `useChunks`, starting with the basic config.
-.

 ## API